10 Christmas Traditions That Are Weird, Wacky, or Wonderful

 But it's not at all unusual for individual families to have Christmas traditions that are unique; traditions that somehow started within a family, and stayed within a family.

 How about your family?
-Do you have any weird, wacky or wonderful Christmas traditions?
-Will you share?
+Do you have any weird, wacky, or wonderful Christmas traditions?
+Will you share it?